 Most people who pay attention to their skin understand the symptoms and effects of common conditions like acne, eczema, and more.
 However, serious yet less known conditions like scleroderma can often slip by people until they are properly diagnosed by an experienced dermatologist.
 This hardening and tightening of the skin and connective tissues affects thousands every year but is far less commonly known, despite its serious effects on health and appearance.

-At West Dermatology, our expert and board-certified dermatologists can help diagnose and manage scleroderma through advanced dermatology treatments tailored to your individual needs.
+At West Dermatology, our expert and board-certified dermatologists in Arizona, Nevada, and California can help diagnose and manage scleroderma through advanced dermatology treatments tailored to your individual needs.
 Contact us online today or call 888-554-8740 to schedule a consultation or simply inquire about scleroderma or any other dermatological condition.

 What is Scleroderma?

 Scleroderma can be categorized as a localized or widespread disease of the connective tissue.
 The localized condition is distinguished by fibrosis (scar tissue of the skin), which eventually hardens and thickens.
 Additionally, there are blood vessel problems, inflammation, and spontaneous scarring.
 Widespread sclerosis is a systemic problem that also affects internal organs.

 Symptoms and Signs